Shipwreck in Greece leaves at least 16 refugees dead on Christmas Eve

-GREECE – At least 16 people died in the wreckage of an immigrant boat on the Greek island of Paros, in the Aegean Sea, on Friday, Christmas Eve.
-This is the third maritime disaster involving a refugee vessel in Greek waters since Wednesday, with about 30 deaths in all, according to the country’s coast guard.
+ATHENS — At least 16 people died in the wreckage of an immigrant boat on the Greek island of Paros, in the Aegean Sea, on Friday, Christmas Eve.
+This is the third maritime disaster involving a refugee vessel in Greek waters since Wednesday, with about 30 deaths, according to the country’s coast guard.

-Authorities organized an overnight search and rescue operation northwest of Paros.
-Air and sea resources have been deployed in the area, the coast guard said.
+A search and rescue operation was organized overnight northwest of Paros.
+Air and sea resources were used in the area, officials said.

-Greece is one of the European Union’s main entry routes for migrants and refugees from Africa, the Middle East and beyond, although the flow has slowed since 2015-2016, when more than a million people crossed the country to other European Union states. .
+Greece is one of the European Union’s main entry routes for immigrants and refugees from Africa, the Middle East and beyond.
+Although the flow has decreased since 2015-2016, when more than one million people crossed the country to other EU states, immigration is still a challenge for the European bloc.

 Read more:Priest who adopted 70 children is sentenced to 21 years in prison for child abuse in Russia